alien4cloud/csar-public-library/org/ystia/topologies/flink/README.rst

     :local:
     :depth: 3

-This topology uses Flink YSTIA components to install and start a ready to use Flink Cluster.
+This topology uses Flink Ystia components to install and start a ready to use Flink Cluster.

 Import Components and Topology template
 ----------------------------------------

   This step may be skipped in case you use Alien4Cloud's git integration for CSARs management

-Upload the following YSTIA components' CSARs to the Alien4Cloud catalog, and respect the order in the list:
+Upload the following Ystia components' CSARs to the Alien4Cloud catalog, and respect the order in the list:

 #. **common**
 #. **consul**